NEW HOMES FOR OLD FURNITURE AND WOOD

 The general Islay community is behind the project.

-Re-JIG frequently furnishes the homes of people in financial crisis.
+The Charity Shop frequently furnishes the homes of people in financial crisis.
 In addition, it helps reduce costs for our local authority.

 The shop employs 1.5 FTE staff.